johnsyntaxe/colow-site/README.md

-# colow-site-abou-tus
+# colow-site
-this is the project for the new about colow page
+this is the project for the new colow.